PXD-mc/Telstra/README.md

 # Telstra
-Source code for the Telstra RBW bot.
+The code will be uploaded soon.